python/cpython/Doc/howto/clinic.rst

-To save time, and to minimize how much you need to learn to achieve your first port to Argument Clinic, the walkthrough above tells you to use the "legacy converters".
+To save time, and to minimize how much you need to learn to achieve your first port to Argument Clinic, the walkthrough above tells you to use "legacy converters".
 "Legacy converters" are a convenience, designed explicitly to make porting existing code to Argument Clinic easier.
 And to be clear, their use is entirely acceptable when porting code for Python 3.4.